Chicago City Council Latino Caucus

 The Chicago Latino Caucus Foundation (CLCF-a 501c3) was founded by the CCCLC to serve as a vehicle for improving access to higher education by way of scholarships, internships, and mentoring opportunities for Chicago's Latino youth.

-The Foundation’s Board of Directors is governed by the 12 Latino Caucus members, who have collectively committed to further advance its mission by launching its first leadership academy in October 2018 to create a pipeline of Chicago's next generation of Latino leaders.
+The Foundation’s Board of Directors is governed by the 13 Latino Caucus members, who have collectively committed to further advance its mission by creating a pipeline of Chicago's next generation of Latino leaders through their leadership academy.